Timo Rautiainen & Trio Niskalaukaus: History

 The band has published several music videos, some of them dedicated to (and filmed with) Finnish military serving under KFOR mission in Kosovo.

 A biographical book about Rautiainen and his bands was released in 2003.
 It was written by Finnish journalist Timo Isoaho.

 The band announced that it would be going on break for an indefinite period of time as of December 2004.
-On November 1, 2006, the band announced that they would be breaking up.
+On 1 November 2006, the band announced that they would be breaking up.
 Timo Rautiainen went on to pursue a solo career by himself and was eventually joined by the former guitarist Jarkko Petosalmi.
-He made 3 albums (Sarvivuori, Loppuun ajettu, En oo keittäny enkä myyny) before creating yet another project named Timo Rautiainen ja Neljäs sektori.
+He made three albums (Sarvivuori, Loppuun ajettu, En oo keittäny enkä myyny) before creating yet another project named Timo Rautiainen ja Neljäs sektori.
 This band had essentially the same line-up as they did in Timo's solo career except a new drummer was hired.

-After Jarkko urged Timo to reunite with Trio Niskalaukaus several times Timo decided to play a single concert with the Trio Niskalaukaus line-up using the cover name "Liiton Miehet" in 2016.
-With the band being less burnt out from excess touring Timo decided to give Trio Niskalaukaus a new shot.
+After Jarkko urged Timo to reunite with Trio Niskalaukaus several times, Timo decided to play a single concert with the Trio Niskalaukaus lineup using the cover name "Liiton Miehet" in 2016.
+With the band being less burnt out from excess touring, Timo decided to give Trio Niskalaukaus a new shot.

-In 2017 the band indeed did a comeback, releasing a new album ("Lauluja Suomesta", "Songs from Finland" in English) and going on tour.
-A new biography named "Trio Niskalaukaus" featuring interviews from the band members was released on August 17, 2018, as a follow up to the first book of the same name and author.
+In 2017, the band indeed did a comeback, releasing a new album ("Lauluja Suomesta", "Songs from Finland" in English) and going on tour.
+A new biography named "Trio Niskalaukaus" featuring interviews from the band members was released on 17 August 2018, as a follow-up to the first book of the same name and author.

+Artistry

+The musical influence of the band ranges from Black Sabbath to more modern metal acts.
+Lyrically, the themes presented in their songs range from global issues (such as global warming, genocide, war and nuclear waste or nuclear weapons left loose) to personal tragedy (such as the death of a loved one, school bullying and suicide), typically in a dark and serious tone.